pjBooms/Java-ReStart/README.md

 The server has a very simple REST interface now:

 ```
-GET /{application} -- returns an application descriptor in JSON format (main class name of the application (entry point), splash, etc.)
+GET /{application} -- returns an application descriptor in JSON format
+                      (main class name of the application (entry point), splash, etc.)
 GET /{application}/{resource} -- returns a class/resource of a referenced application
+GET /{application}?bundle=initial --- returns chunked collection of resources that were accessed last time
+                                      (in the order it was accessed last time)
+GET /{application}/{resource}?getAppDescriptor -- returns application descriptor (the same as GET/ {application})

 ```

 The client in turn has a very simple command line interface: